enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/styling/utility-classes.md

 title: Utility classes
 ---

-## General styling

 Utility classes are an optimal way to apply general styling.
-They remove large amounts of duplication from your stylesheets and lend visual harmony to your sites.
+They remove large amounts of duplication from your stylesheets and lend visual harmony to your app.

 ## Styleguide